procount/pinn/README_PINN.md

 Q1.
 After using the Wipe Disk command, PINN will halt "Waiting for the settings partition" on next boot.

 A1.
 Sometimes the repartitioning will not satisfy all constraints and fails.
-In this case, add `runinstaller` to recovery.cmdline and reboot.
+In this case, add `runinstaller` to cmdline.txt and reboot.
 This will cause PINN to repartition the card again for use by PINN.

 ---